 The Agatha Christie Theatre Company is delighted to announce that one of Britain's most instantly recognisable actors Robert Powell is to star as Hercule Poirot in a new production of her first ever play Black Coffee.

-The diminutive Belgian detective is set to get "the little grey cells" working in the latest production from the celebrated crime collective as the UK-wide tour opens at the Theatre Royal, Windsor on January 7th 2014.
+The diminutive Belgian detective is set to get "the little grey cells" working in the latest production from the celebrated crime collective as the UK-wide tour opens at the Theatre Royal, Windsor today, January 7th 2014.